CAMECA: History

 Since 1977, the year that the IMS3F was launched, CAMECA has had a virtual monopoly in the field of magnetic SIMS, but it shares the market for Castaing microprobe with Japanese competitors, including Jeol.
-The Semiconductor industry is a very important outlet for magnetic SIMS.
-At the end of the 20th century, CAMECA gained a foothold in a third analytical technique, Tomographic atom probe.
+The semiconductor industry is a very important outlet for magnetic SIMS.
+At the end of the 20th century, CAMECA gained a foothold in a third analytical technique, tomographic atom probe.

-In 1987, CAMECA left the Thomson-CSF group and was subject to a Leveraged buyout by its management and employees.
-In 2001, the company was sold to a small French Private equity fund, and then to another private equity fund controlled by the Carlyle Group, which sold CAMECA to Ametek, which merged CAMECA with Imago Scientific Instruments in 2010.
+In 1987, CAMECA left the Thomson-CSF group and was subject to a leveraged buyout by its management and employees.
+In 2001, the company was sold to a small French private equity fund, and then to another private equity fund controlled by the Carlyle Group, which sold CAMECA to Ametek, which merged CAMECA with Imago Scientific Instruments in 2010.

 From 1975, the number of employees has been about 200.
-Subsidiaries were created in the United States, Japan, Korea, Taïwan and Germany.
+Subsidiaries were created in the United States, Japan, Korea, Taiwan and Germany.
 These subsidiaries engaged in commercial and maintenance activities and employ a few dozen people.